BruceEckel/scripts/Coming_out.md

 **ADAM:** Imagine how much scarier it would be if I wasn't here to tell you it writes poetry.

-**DAVE:** Are you saying you're like... an avatar?
+**DAVE:** Are you saying you're like ... an avatar?
 Like when I play World of Warcraft, but for an AI?

-**ADAM:** That's... not entirely inaccurate.
+**ADAM:** That's ... not entirely inaccurate.

 **VEX:** Bullshit.
 You're some kind of biological robot?